 by Paul Deaton[Editors'

-lot of news is expected from the Iowa Capitol during the 2011.
+lot of news is expected from the Iowa Capitol.
 Following is a weekly

 recap of stories from Des Moines that came through the Weekend Editor's